-(a) charge equivalent to an internal tax imposed in conformity with Article III of the GATT 1994;
+- (a) charge equivalent to an internal tax imposed in conformity with Article III of the GATT 1994; - (b) safeguard, anti-dumping or countervailing duty that is applied consistently with the provisions of this Agreement, Article XIX of the GATT 1994, the Safeguards Agreement, Article VI of the GATT 1994, the Anti-Dumping Agreement, and the SCM Agreement; or - (c) fee or other charge in connection with importation commensurate with the cost of services rendered and which does not represent a direct or indirect protection for domestic goods or a taxation of imports for fiscal purposes.

-(b) safeguard, anti-dumping or countervailing duty that is applied consistently with the provisions of this Agreement, Article XIX of the GATT 1994, the Safeguards Agreement, Article VI of the GATT 1994, the Anti-Dumping Agreement, and the SCM Agreement; or inward processing means customs procedure under which certain goods can be brought into a Customs territory conditionally relieved from payment of import duties and taxes, on the basis that such goods are intended for manufacturing, processing or repair and subsequent exportation.
+inward processing means customs procedure under which certain goods can be brought into a Customs territory conditionally relieved from payment of import duties and taxes, on the basis that such goods are intended for manufacturing, processing or repair and subsequent exportation.